Louis-Aime/Milesian-calendar/README.md

 You may download these files from the Release manager and test by launching any html file in any browser (except pldr_loader)

 ## Basic calendrical computations and calendar definitions
-The module calendrical-javascript is used, see calendrical-javascript.
+The submodule calendrical-javascript is used, see calendrical-javascript.

-The referenced module include:
+The referenced modules include:
  * a simple fetcher program: turns an XML file into a DOM: XMLHttpRequest wrapped in a Promise.
  * chronos: basic calendrical computation, including the "Cycle Bases Calendrical Computation Engine, and also safe div and mod computations.
  * dateextended: objects ExtDate and ExtDateTimeFormat, with more possibilities than Date and Intl.DateTimeFormat